Categories: Instruction and information

 If it is still red, it is silver or the thickest plating known to man.

-The test site can be polished almost as good as new.
 Regarding silverplated turning red, a simple analogy

 is testing particle board for the presence of wood.
 Burning a small piece will absolutely smell

-of idiots will think a pile of rusty nails is silver
+everything and a pile of rusty nails is silver

 Acid Test, Scratch/Gouge Method